-36 Fair market value bona fide service fees are fees paid by a manufacturer to a third party (e.g., insurer, PBM, etc.) that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer, which the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement (e.g., data service feeds, distribution service fees, patient care management programs, etc.).
+&lt;sup>30 Fair market value bona fide service fees are fees paid by a manufacturer to a third party (e.g., insurer and PBM) that represent fair market value for a bona fide, itemized service actually performed on behalf of the manufacturer, which the manufacturer would otherwise perform (or contract for) in the absence of the service arrangement (e.g., data service feeds, distribution service fees, and patient care management programs).

-37 CMS is unable to report pharmaceutical rebates for traditional Medicare beneficiaries (i.e., FFS Medicare).
-Therefore, in the computations of THCE at the state and Medicare market levels, spending will be gross of Medicare FFS pharmaceutical rebates.
+&lt;sup>31 CMS is unable to report pharmacy rebates for traditional Medicare beneficiaries (i.e., FFS Medicare).
+Therefore, in the computations of THCE at the State and Medicare market levels, spending will be gross of Medicare FFS pharmaceutical rebates.
+However, insurers will be asked to report their pharmacy rebates associated with their Medicare line of business.
+This rebate information can be used in the development of the Medicare market-spending reports so that at least some level of Medicare-related rebates are accounted for.